Auto Tips & Advice

 Ultimately, the choice of tires for an EV involves setting your priorities.
 Are you concerned about range and an extended drive?
 Then a tire optimized for low rolling resistance will get you farther on a single charge, such as Michelin Primacy tires.
 Looking for an unmatched driving experience with a quiet and comfortable ride?
 Our Pilot EV tires have been engineered to deliver performance without the noise.

-If tire wear is your biggest concern, you’ll want a tire made to last, such as the Michelin Defender line.
+If tire wear is your biggest concern, you’ll want a tire designed for longevity, such as the Michelin Defender family of tires.
 Some EV owners are more concerned about safety and traction, especially if they live in wintery climates.
-Proven all-season performance tires like the Michelin CrossClimate2 gives drivers confidence in any weather, offering superior stopping power and excellent wet and dry braking, or even special winter tires, such as the Michelin-X Ice Snow tire.
+Proven all-season performance tires like the Michelin CrossClimate2 gives drivers confidence in any weather, offering superior stopping power and excellent wet and dry braking1234, or even special winter tires, such as the Michelin-X Ice Snow tire.

 One of the decisions EV owners face when shopping replacement tires for their electric car is whether or not to stay with OE tires, the original equipment tires designed for their vehicle.
 And while OE tires have been optimized for a particular vehicle and offer many advantages, the choice of a replacement tire ultimately comes down to the vehicle owner’s priorities.
 Knowing what is important to you for your driving experience — range, noise, wear or traction — can help you best determine the right tire for your electric vehicle.